 HoloLens 2 allows for a new level of context and human understanding within the holographic experience by providing developers with the ability to use information about what the user is looking at.
-This page tells developers how they can benefit from eye tracking for various use cases as well as what to look for when designing eye-gaze-based user interactions.
+This page explains how developers can benefit from eye tracking for various use cases, as well as what to look for when designing eye-gaze-based user interactions.

 |Feature||HoloLens (1st gen)||HoloLens 2||Immersive headsets|

 For eye tracking to work accurately, each user is required to go through an eye tracking user calibration for which the user has to look at a set of holographic targets.
 This allows the device to adjust the system for a more comfortable and higher quality viewing experience for the user and to ensure accurate eye tracking at the same time.